jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

 ## Species composition

-This is a Principle Component Analysis (eigen decomposition of relative abundance on standard deviation scale or "Z-score") with additional constraintof being positive valued (right shifted) andincluding zero-values.
+This is a Principle Component Analysis.
+That is, an eigen-decomposition of relative abundance on standard deviation scale or "Z-score", with additional constraint of being positive valued after a log transformation and including zero-values.

 ### Biplot or ordination

 ```{r}